 Mixed content can be of two types –

-Passive mixed content are the elements that, when replaced, cannot be changed by other parts of the page.
+Passive mixed content is the elements that, when replaced, cannot be changed by other parts of the page.
 For example, an attacker can intercept any image downloaded via HTTP and understand which pages the user visits.

 The elements of passive content include: